How have our immune systems changed during coronavirus? Doctors weigh in

 Beyond helping your immune system, adequate exposure to sunlight can boost your mood and regulate your circadian rhythm to help foster a healthy sleep-wake cycle, says Dr. Bruijn.

-If you can get outside, do so at least three times a week for at least 15 minutes to pump up your vitamin D levels, according to Dr. Bruijn.
+If you can get outside, do so at least three times a week for at least 15 minutes to pump up your vitamin D levels.
 If you have darker skin, you may need to spend more time (up to 30 minutes) to get the same benefits.
 However, if you’re unable to get outside safely, consider taking a vitamin D supplement.

 Some stress is good, but too much COVID-19 stress can lead to increased inflammation